-Famed for its varied cuisine - a mix of Italian and Austrian for the most part - Alta Badia has three restaurants with a total of 6 Michelin Stars between them, in just 15sqkm (5 stars between 2 restaurants in San Cassiano itself).
-The 2 Michelin Star restaurant just happens to be one of five restaurants in the Ciasa Salares, your home for the week, located just a short walk (or even shorter shuttle/bus ride) from the centre of San Cassiano.
+Famed for its varied cuisine - a mix of Italian and Austrian for the most part - the Alta Badia region has two restaurants with a total of 4 Michelin Stars between them.
+Ciasa Salares, famed for its locally sourced cuisine, is your home for the week, located just a short walk (or even shorter shuttle/bus ride) from the centre of San Cassiano.
 Run by the Wieser family, Stefan, Wilma and their son Jan Clemens, who is passionate about the hotel's fantastic wine cellar, they manage to combine alpine chic in the decor with good old-fashioned hospitality.
-The five restaurants include an informal wine bar, a terrace restaurant, a main restaurant, tables in the wine cellar and of course the 2 Michelin Star Siriola restaurant.
+The four restaurants include an informal wine bar, a terrace restaurant, a main restaurant as well as tables in the labyrinthine wine cellar.
 There are also two other very special rooms - the Cheese Room and the Chocolate Room.
 Other facilities include a library and lounge, a luxurious spa with indoor swimming pool, relaxation area, treatment rooms (3), sauna, steam room and an outdoor hot tub to soak away those aching limbs after a day of walking.

 The walking in this area is primarily on well-tended and well way-marked tracks.
 There are narrower paths that run through the pine forests and in others where the tracks enter the local villages where you'll be walking on tarmac for a while.
 There are moderate ascents on most days, and longish descents on days when a cable car is used to gain altitude.
 Walkers should have a good fitness level and be confident on uneven terrain - a couple of the suggested walks may be unsuitable if you have a fear of heights, however other options are possible.
 In the unlikely event of extreme bad weather, cable cars may not operate.
 Walking boots are essential and walking poles are recommended.
 Some of the higher level walks may have snow in early/late season.